omeka/classic-enduser/Retrieving_Error_Messages.md

 If you'd prefer to not have your error messages publicly displayed on your site, you can instead activate error logging.
 Activating error logging will log any errors encountered by Omeka to a file in `application/log` directory of Omeka.
 You can then post to the forum or email directly to us.

-1. Change permissions on your installation so that the following file is writable by your webserver: application/logs/errors.log
+1. Change permissions on your installation so that the following file is writable by your server: application/logs/errors.log
 2. Edit your application/config/config.ini file and change the value of `log.errors` to `true`.
 3. Do your best to repeat whatever originally caused the error, then send us the relevant contents of the errors.log file.